jsfuentes/Code-Cheatsheet/JS/React/packages/redux.md

 # Redux

-3rd party State management lib
+Minimal 3rd party State management lib

 - Stores is singleton that holds all app data